What’s the difference between buying a timeshare from the developer versus buying from the resale market?

 Some units have fixed week and others are floating week.
 If you intend to stay in the same unit every year at the same time, a fixed week timeshare is important.
 If you intend to travel at different times of the year, a floating week timeshare should be sufficient.
 Please consult our licensed real estate professional for more information regarding meeting your needs.

 How long does it take to transfer ownership of a timeshare?

 The time it takes to transfer ownership will vary case by case.
-In 2014, the average time it took to transfer ownership was just under 130 days.
 Most of our Hawaii timeshare owners live in Japan and therefore it takes a little extra time for documents to be sent back and forth as opposed to the time it would take to complete a domestic sale.